LightningFF/lightning/README.md

 # Lightning
-Set up a feature flagging system in <1 minute.
+Set up an end-to-end feature flagging system in <1 minute.

 ## Getting Started
 How to use my plugin.